England beats Serbia 5-0 for a statement win under Tuchel. France and Portugal dodge upsets

 Iceland took a surprise lead when Michael Olise gave away the ball in his own penalty area and Andri Gudjohnsen pounced on it to score.
 Mbappé finally got France into the game when he converted a penalty just before halftime after being shoved by Mikael Anderson.

-Mbappé led a break for the second goal and set up Bradley Barcola to score in the 62nd but France's task got harder when Aurélien Tchouaméni was sent off soon after.
+Mbappé led a break for the second goal and set up Bradley Barcola to score in the 62nd but France's task got harder when Aurélien Tchouaméni was sent off soon after for a reckless lunging tackle.

-Oleksandr Zinchenko conceded a penalty for handball as Ukraine's chances of qualifying plunged in a 1-1 draw with Azerbaijan, which had fired ex-Portugal coach Fernando Santos following its 5-0 loss to Iceland last week.
+France leads Group D after winning its first two games, with Iceland second.
+Oleksandr Zinchenko conceded a penalty for handball as third-place Ukraine's chances of qualifying plunged in a 1-1 draw with Azerbaijan, which had fired ex-Portugal coach Fernando Santos following its 5-0 loss to Iceland last week.

 Cancelo gets Portugal over the line

-Joao Cancelo scored the winning goal in the 86th to give Portugal a 3-2 victory over Hungary after two goals from Barnabas Varga had given Hungary hope of an upset.
+Joao Cancelo scored the winning goal in the 86th to give Portugal a 3-2 victory over Hungary, its second win to start the qualifying campaign, after two goals from Barnabas Varga had given Hungary hope of an upset.

 Ronaldo scored a penalty to give Portugal a 2-1 lead earlier after winning a penalty by flicking the ball into Loic Nego's outstretched arm.
-Ireland's hopes of a first World Cup appearance since 2002 took a heavy blow with a 2-1 loss to Armenia.
+Also in Group F, Ireland's hopes of a first World Cup appearance since 2002 took a heavy blow with a 2-1 loss to Armenia.

 Stitched-up Haaland scores in 11-1 win